Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 …..

 After getting released from the jail, Vellaiyan did not go to his village directly.
-He straight away went to his father in law’s house.
+He straight away went to his father-in-law’s house.
 He was greatly disappointed to see Maruthi was not there.
 While coming from the jail itself, he was heartbroken.
 Only the thought of Maruthi was something that had made him remain intact.

-Just like his father in law, he too was thinking about Tea estate, the place Maruthi had been destined to be, and left.
+Just like his father-in-law, he too was thinking about Tea Estate, the place Maruthi had been destined to be, and left.

 The only motor bus plying to Water Bridge would come there in the evening.